-Since numerous GNNs have been brought up to achieve satisfying performance in graph-related tasks, the robustness\cite{8792200,10.1145/3292500.3330851,jin2020certified} of GNNs has captured wide attention.
-Both attacks and defenses of GNNs are studied extensively.
-In the aspect of attacks, adversarial attacks\cite{10.1145/3219819.3220078, dai2018adversarial, chen2018fast, tang2020adversarial} and poisoning attacks\cite{xi2020graph, zhang2020backdoor} are proposed to explore the vulnerabilities of GNNs, which have revealed the security issues of GNNs in inferencing and training process, respectively.
-For defenses, adversarial detection\cite{10.1145/3394486.3403135} and robustness enhancement methods\cite{10.1145/3219819.3220078,tang2020adversarial} are designed to solve the threats of potential attacks.
-Considering the attack scenario, existing works enhanced the defense ability of the graph classification models by introducing defense mechanisms such as adversarial training\cite{tang2020adversarial,jin2020certified} or random smoothing\cite{9322576}.
-It is worth noting that these defense mechanisms are more inclined to improve the robustness by modifying the model parameters or structure.
-Once the graph classification model changes, it is necessary to redesign the model structure or conduct adversarial training, which may increase the defense cost.
+Since numerous GNNs have been developed to achieve satisfactory performance in graph-related tasks, the robustness of GNNs \cite{jin2020certified,9322576} has captured wide attention.
+Both attacks and defenses of GNNs have been extensively studied.
+In terms of attacks, adversarial ~\cite{dai2018adversarial, chen2018fast, tang2020adversarial} and poisoning attacks~\cite{xi2020graph, zhang2020backdoor} have been proposed to explore the vulnerabilities of GNNs; these have revealed the security issues of GNNs in inferencing and training processes, respectively.
+For defenses, adversarial detection~\cite{10.1145/3394486.3403135} and robustness enhancement methods~\cite{tang2020adversarial} have been designed to address the threats of potential attacks.
+Considering the attack scenario, existing methods enhance the defense ability of graph classification models by introducing defense mechanisms, such as adversarial training~\cite{tang2020adversarial,jin2020certified} or random smoothing~\cite{9322576}.
+These defense mechanisms can improve robustness by modifying model parameters or structures.
+When the graph classification model changes, it necessitates redesigning the model structure or conducting adversarial training, which may increase defense costs.